 Sabine checking the seating arrangements.

 There are a few voices sounding from across the room which makes it feel spacious.
-Not very far in, Sabine stops and says we’ve arrived at our table.
-By feeling and touching with my hands, I sit down while Susi takes a seat right next to me and Urs across from her.
+Sabine stops and says we’ve arrived at our table.
+By feeling and touching with my hands, I sit down while Susi takes a seat right next to me and Urs across from us.
 During this manoeuvre and throughout the evening, we speak and laugh a lot.
-We share our experiences such as carefully moving our hands to find the water bottle (do you use one hand or both?); our strategies for making sure that when we pour it’s into our glass; or how to successfully navigate food and fork into our mouth (best achieved by eating with hands, which is done frequently at blindekuh, Sabine tells us).
+We share our experiences such as carefully moving our hands to find the water bottle (do you use one hand or both?); our strategies for making sure that when we pour it is into our glass; how to successfully navigate fork and food into our mouth (best achieved by eating with hands, which is frequent practice, Sabine tells us).
 And we also get to know each other quite well.

 Wait until you’re seated, please…

-Susi, Urs and I are having a wonderfully stimulating conversation and the ease and depth with which we converse feels like we’ve known each other for a long time.
-The three-course dinner is excellent and after a few attempts, the soup on my spoon actually finds its way quite elegantly to its intended destination.
+Susi, Urs and I are having a wonderfully stimulating conversation and the ease and depth with which we converse makes us feel as if we’ve known each other for a long time.
+The three-course dinner is excellent and after a few attempts, the soup on my spoon is delivered to destination without wasting a drop!

 Some people have difficulty finding their shoes under the table, but so far, no-one has left bare-foot.
-Marriage has been proposed at the table for two and frequently the guests completely underestimate time, thinking 25 minutes have passed when in fact it has been more than twice this duration.
+Marriage has been proposed and frequently guests completely underestimate time, thinking 25 minutes have passed when in fact it has been more than twice this duration.

-The concept of a dark restaurant was devised by blind pastor Jürg Spielmann with partners, and the Zürich restaurant opened in 1999.
+The concept of a dark restaurant was devised by blind pastor Jürg Spielmann and his partners, and the Zürich restaurant opened in 1999.
 Blindekuh is a charitable foundation with the objective to foster dialogue and mutual understanding between sighted people and those with impaired vision.
-It has been honoured with numerous awards for this novel concept and copied many times across Europe from Berlin to Moscow and from Paris to Hamburg.
+It has been honoured with numerous awards for this novel concept and copied many times across Europe from Berlin to Moscow and Paris to Hamburg.